 The Board has been designated as the agent for the service of legal process.
 Legal process may be served at the Compliance Office or on the individual Trustees.
 For disputes arising under the portion of the Plan insured by MetLife, service of legal process may be made upon MetLife at their local offices or upon the supervisory official of the Insurance Department of the state in which you reside.
-For the portion of the Plan insured by Kaiser, service of legal process may be made upon Kaiser at their local offices or upon the supervisory official of the Insurance Department of the state in which you reside.
+For the portion of the Plan insured by Kaiser, service of legal process may be made upon Kaiser at their local offices or upon the supervisory official of the Insurance Department of the supervisory official of the Insurance Department of legal process may be made upon Kaiser at their local offices or upon the supervisory official of the Insurance Department of the state in which you reside.